B.S.C.S. in Computer Science

 Students choose between the Bachelor of Arts and Bachelor of Science in Computer Science.
 The BA degree allows greater compatibility with other areas of liberal arts while the more specialized BS degree requires additional mathematics, science, and computing courses.

-The Department of Computer and Information Science at Ole Miss is large enough to provide excellent preparation and experiences for getting a job or going to graduate school and small enough that you will get to know the faculty and classmates.
-The B.S.C.S program has been continuously accredited by ABET since 1990.
+The Department of Computer and Information Science is large enough to provide excellent preparation and experiences for getting a job or going to graduate school and small enough that you will get to know the faculty and your classmates.
+The BSCS program has been continuously accredited by ABET since 1990.

 A wide range of jobs are available for graduates of Computer Science, including: web and mobile application developer, computer programmer or software developer, computer systems analyst, database administrator, information security analyst, and data scientist.